jebeld17/Store-Ports_Thunderbird/README.md

 In addition, every release in the Microsoft Store is verified for authenticity, security, and quality by Microsoft before being published.

 Enjoy Thunderbird on your Windows 10 devices, all without turning S-Mode off!

+Now that we've got all that out of the way, I'd like to invite you to download Thunderbird in the Microsoft Store at https://www.microsoft.com/store/productId/9PCVBX66LLQF.